Teaching & Research Interests

 Outside of work, Kathleen’s interests include running, dance classes, cooking and being active with her family.

-She would particularly like to understand the psychology behind the personal financial decisions people make and the impact that these decisions have on meeting financial goals.
+I would particularly like to understand the psychology behind the personal financial decisions people make and the impact that these decisions have on meeting financial goals.